-You may be hearing some noises in your attic, or you may even be noticing a strange odor emanating from upstairs. these are signs that you have Mice in your attic, but what else do you look out for?
+You may be hearing some noises in your attic, or you may even be noticing a strange odor emanating from upstairs.
+These are signs that you have mice in your attic, but what else do you look out for before confirming it?

-An attic is a perfect place for Mice to hide.
-For a start, it offers Mice warmth, bedding, and comfort.
-It also offers them a place where they can sleep without worrying about predators, AND gives them an excellent base to use while they travel your house looking for food.
+An attic is a perfect place for mice to hide.
+For a start, it offers warmth, bedding, and comfort.
+It also offers a mouse a place where they can sleep without worrying about predators, AND gives them an excellent base to use while they travel your house looking for food.

 9 Signs That You Have Mice In Your Attic